Case Study · Jackson Hole Mountain Resort · 2019 – 2026

 He led all social content strategy, video production, and editorial storytelling across five editions — each year pushing the creative ambition harder, refining the production, and growing the audience.
 The content didn't just document the competition.
 It put you inside the minds of athletes standing at the edge of a cliff, deciding whether to drop.

-Beyond the daily content operation, Nate produced a body of original long-form films — rooted in the terrain, the people, and the stories that make Jackson Hole unlike anywhere else on earth.
+Beyond the daily content operation, these are the long-form stories — the ones rooted in the terrain, the people, the history, and the human moments that make Jackson Hole unlike anywhere else on earth.

 Managing JHMR's athlete and ambassador program meant building real creative relationships with some of the most accomplished names in mountain sports — and turning those relationships into content that moved audiences globally.